Análisis del Huawei P50 Pro a fondo y opinión - How smart Technology changing lives

 Similarly, the App Gallery has many Chinese apps, but not so many international apps and even fewer local apps from, for example, municipalities, universities, gyms, associations, museums or schools in Spain.

-Sidebar : It ‘s quite tiresome to see a 3-second ad almost every time you open the App Gallery, as if having to search for apps there isn’t enough of a hassle.
+Sidebar: It’s quite tiresome to see a 3-second ad almost every time you open the App Gallery, as if searching for apps there wasn’t enough of a hassle.

-What the App Gallery does is, in some cases, open a quick app , which is the web version of the app, or redirect the download to an external app store such as APKPure or APKMonk .
+What the App Gallery does is, in some cases, open a quick app, which is the web version of the app, or redirect the download to an external app store like APKPure or APKMonk.
 Now, you will have to install the app itself from the store to ensure that the app is automatically updated when the developer releases a new version.

 Downloading the app from APKPure, APKMonk or any other app store is not complicated, but it is not always enough.
 Some apps require Google services (GMS) to work properly.